Searching for a Partner

 Desired type of relationship.
-Friendship, short-term dating, long-term dating, casual sex, long-term relationship which will lead to marriage?
+Friendship, short-term dating, long-term dating, casual sex, long-term relationship which could lead to marriage?

 Desired length of relationship.
 Days, months, years, forever?
-After several decades, do you still see yourself together with the same person, either married or simply together?
+After several decades, do you still see yourself together with the same person?

 Favorite books, movies, TV shows, music, art.

 Usage of online social media.
 Rarely, daily?

 On what websites and apps do you spend most time online?